Open SQL Interface

 1. Generate API keys for your Looker user as described on the Admin settings - Users page.

 2. Use the login API endpoint for your Looker instance.
-The response includes an access token in the format: Authorization: token <access_token>.
-Here's an example curl command to make this request:
+The response includes an access token in the format Authorization: token <access_token>.
+The following is an example of the curl command that you can use to make this request:

 curl -k -d "client_id=<client_id>&client_secret=<client_secret>" https://<looker_host>/login\